University Public Art Committee Overview

 The University Public Art Committee (UPAC) acts as a central review mechanism for works of art proposed for placement on the CSU campus.
 UPAC fosters the enrichment of the university’s visual environment while helping to assure that only works of public art of an appropriately high standard become part of the university environment permanently or temporarily.
 To assist in upholding appropriate standards, UPAC developed public art guidelines and set of procedures that govern the selection process for public art on campus.
 Any work of art added to CSU’s public art collection must be reviewed through UPAC.
 In particular, UPAC aims to stimulate a dynamic public art presence not only on the university campus itself, but also in the City of Fort Collins, paying particular attention to areas of intersection where the city and the university come together.

 UPAC is a subcommittee of the Physical Development Committee.
-Members meet on a quarterly basis to review artwork and evaluate the public art process.
+Members meet on an as-needed basis to review public artwork proposals through the university public art process.
 The committee coordinates and works closely with stakeholders on campus responsible for bringing art to the university.
 The public art collection is just one of several collections on campus.
 Collaboration in carrying out guidelines and procedures will include CSU Facilities Management, the Department of Art and Art History, the Office of Advancement, and the City of Fort Collins, among others.
 Many of these offices have representation on UPAC.
-Additionally, members engage in the public art selection process for state funded projects as needed.
+Additionally, members engage in the public art selection process for state-funded projects as needed.
 UPAC strives to operate on a timely and responsive basis relative to university units, donors, and others.
 Contact UPAC for any questions regarding the schedule.

 Committee Membership